dan909/Rshiny_seedlings1/README.md

 Rshiny_seedlings1
 =================

-The 2013 seedling data for the aber blank trial
+A fake data example of the R Shiny visual representation 2013 seedling data for the Aberystwyth & Blankney Miscanthus trial